cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/install-bosh.md

     ./bin/generate_env_config "${kubo_envs}" ${kubo_env_name} gcp
     ```

-   `kubo_env_path` will point to the directory containing the Kubo configuration, and will be referred to throughout this guide as `KUBO_ENV`.
+    `kubo_env_path` points to the directory containing the Kubo configuration, and will be referred to throughout this guide as `KUBO_ENV`.

-1. Apply the default networking settings onto the template by running `update_gcp_env`:
+1. The `update_gcp_env` command knows about the default network settings configured during the paving step.
+Execute it to apply those settings onto the template:

     ```bash
     /usr/bin/update_gcp_env "${kubo_env_path}/director.yml"
     ```

-   > Alternatively, you can directly edit the configuration file located at `${kubo_env_path}/director.yml`
+    > _Note_: you can directly edit the configuration file located at `${kubo_env_path}/director.yml`

-1. Deploy a BOSH director for Kubo:
+1. Deploy the BOSH director for Kubo:

     ```bash
     ./bin/deploy_bosh "${kubo_env_path}" ~/terraform.key.json